Scottsdale Center for Plastic Surgery

-To find out how corrective breast surgery can enhance your self-image, request a cosmetic consultation with Dr. Robert Cohen, Dr. Steven Sigalove or Dr. Josh Olson using our online form or by calling (480) 423-1973.
+To find out how corrective breast surgery can enhance your self-image, request a cosmetic consultation with Dr. Robert Cohen or Dr. Steven Sigalove using our online form or by calling (480) 423-1973.
 Our facility is conveniently located near Tempe, Scottsdale, and other Greater Phoenix communities.

 With tuberous breasts, the breast is unable to fill out properly because it is constrained by the skin and the inframammary fold.
 Instead of turning into a round breast with normal cleavage, the breasts end up having a narrow, tube-like shape.
 The breasts tend to start high on the chest and can be very widely spaced.
 Finally, the developing breast tissue is often forced through the tight, tube-shaped skin into the looser skin of the nipple and areola, causing very oversized, puffy-appearing areolas.
 The degree of tuberous breast can be the same on both sides, however there is often significant breast asymmetry (difference from one side to the other) as well.